TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Servmon.md

 <br />

-To avoid this, we can make a `port forwarding`, by this way, our port 8433 is gonna host the nsclient from the victim machine.
+To bypass this, we can set up a `port forwarding`, allowing our local port 8433 to serve the `NSClient++`.

 <br />